shorebirdtech/docs/docs/guides/code_push_release.md

 ### Create a Shorebird release

-To create a Shorebird release, run `shorebird release`.
+To create a Shorebird release, run `shorebird release android`.
 You should see output similar to the following:

 ```
 bryanoltman@boltman ~/Shorebird/time_shift (main)
-⑆ shorebird release
+⑆ shorebird release android
 ✓ Building release (17.0s)
 ✓ Fetching apps (0.3s)
 ✓ Detecting release version (0.2s)